nixworks/public/news/2005/03/22/index.md

 ##### India
 ### [ In India, numerous bank workers take part in a one-day strike to protest government reforms and bank merges they say will lead to job cuts. ](/news/2005/03/22/in-india-numerous-bank-workers-take-part-in-a-one-day-strike-to-protest-government-reforms-and-bank-merges-they-say-will-lead-to-job-cuts.md)
-_Context: bank, strike, India_
+_Context: bank, India, strike_

 ##### India
 ### [ The Indian government bans veterinary drug diclofenac because of a connection to the near extinction of vultures. ](/news/2005/03/22/the-indian-government-bans-veterinary-drug-diclofenac-because-of-a-connection-to-the-near-extinction-of-vultures.md)
-_Context: diclofenac, India, extinction, vulture_
+_Context: vulture, India, extinction, diclofenac_

 ##### President
 ### [ Ex-president of Peru, Alberto Fujimori, plans to finance his coming presidential campaign with "Fuji-Cola".
 Fujimori is in exile in Japan, is wanted for corruption, murder and kidnapping and is legally banned from holding public office in Peru until 2010 ](/news/2005/03/22/ex-president-of-peru-alberto-fujimori-plans-to-finance-his-coming-presidential-campaign-with-fuji-cola-fujimori-is-in-exile-in-japan.md)